 In this tutorial, I’ll show you how to create a live USB of Fedora in Ubuntu using a graphical tool.

-Creating Fedora live USB in Ubuntu
+Creating Fedora live USB in Ubuntu with GNOME Disks

 Step 1: Download Fedora

-Go to Fedora website and download the desired version.
+Go to the Fedora website and download the desired version.
 Here, I am assuming that you are a desktop user.
 So you should download the Fedora Workstation.
 Go to the link below and download the ISO:

 Step 2: Run a checksum (optional, yet recommended)